cep-sose2024/netwatch/docs/_posts/2024-5-27-Our-Testing-Paradigm.md

 ## Introduction

-Testing is an important part of software development since it ensures that implemented functionality meet established specifications and client needs.
-This is especially clear in the instance of the contracted company J&S, whose existing testing suite proved insufficient for the project's requirements.
-As a result, we were obligated to create our own tests  that would provide a thorough explanation of the code's behavior to both the reader and the programmer.

-Overall, we use White-box testing methods to test.

 Testing has always been a very important topic to determine the functionality of the methods and to narrow it down to create a perfect implementation that fits the description and requirements that the company wants.